BradyAJohnston/bradyajohnston.github.io/cv.md

 ---

 -------------------     ----------------------------
 Perth             brady.johnston@research.uwa.edu.au
 Australia                            @bradyajohnston

 -------------------     ----------------------------

 Education
 ---------

 2017-Current
-:   **PhD, Structural Biology**
+**PhD, Structural Biology**

-The University of Western Australia (Perth)

-Thesis: _Investigating the use of designer pentatricopeptide repeat proteins as molecular tools._
+The University of Western Australia (Perth) _Investigating the use of designer pentatricopeptide repeat proteins as molecular tools._

 2016-2016

-**First Class Honours in Structural Biology**

-University of Western Australia (Perth)
+**First Class Honours in Structural Biology** University of Western Australia (Perth)

-Thesis: _Regulation of NEAT1 isoform levels using a synthetic pentatricopeptide repeat protein._
+_Regulation of NEAT1 isoform levels using a synthetic pentatricopeptide repeat protein._

 2013-2015
 **BSc, Biochemistry and Molecular Biology**
 The University of Western Australia (Perth)

-Experience
+_Past this point is template_
 ----------

 **Your Most Recent Work Experience:**